 Small business owners rarely need to worry about DoS or DDoS attacks.
-Hackers who use these sorts of tools usually aim to take a site or service down rather than steal data or money.
+Hackers using these tools usually aim to take a site or service down rather than steal data or money.
 In most cases, hacktivists are responsible for these attacks, and they have a political or social agenda behind them, but other reasons for DoS attacks can include revenge or blackmail.

-Unless your business is related to the government or goes against an extreme social ideology, it’s unlikely you’ll suffer this type of attack.
+Unless your business is related to the government or goes against an extreme social ideology, you’ll unlikely suffer this attack.
 If you do suffer a DoS attack, the signs are pretty clear.
 When your website or server slows down or becomes completely inaccessible, it’s probably a DoS attack.
-Check your access logs and see if you’re being flooded with external requests.
-If you are being flooded, shut down eternal access to your servers temporarily while you set up a form of request authentication.
+Check your access logs and see if you’re flooded with external requests.
+If you are being flooded, temporarily shut down eternal access to your servers while you set up a form of request authentication.
 Cloudflare is one service that can help reduce DDoS attacks for websites and online services.

 Cryptojacking is a style of attack that greatly impacts system performance.
-In these attacks, hackers sneak software onto a target system that is designed to mine cryptocurrency.
-Most of the time, hackers will use backdoors or security exploits in a business’s software to sneak a mining program into their system.
+Hackers sneak software onto a target system designed to mine cryptocurrency in these attacks.
+Hackers often use backdoors or security exploits in a business’s software to sneak a mining program into their system.

 These attacks can be so harmful that they prevent a business from accessing its full system power.
-Hacker’s mining software uses that power to mine cryptocurrencies from the internet.
-This means that systems begin to run slowly and reduce the company’s ability to do their job and make money.
+The hacker’s mining software uses that power to mine cryptocurrencies from the internet.
+This means that systems begin to run slowly and reduce the company’s ability to do its job and make money.

 The clearest sign of this type of attack is a sudden drop in your system’s performance.
 You can identify this type of attack by running a powerful anti-malware program across your entire system.
-If you do identify this software on your system, you should check your business services.
+You should check your business services if you identify this software in your system.
 When you find cryptojacking software, it means there’s a weakness in your security.

 Malware planting is the act of hackers breaking into a system and installing malicious software.
-Most of the time, this software is implanted through a security vulnerability in the target system, but social engineering can also be used.
+This software is often implanted through a security vulnerability in the target system, but social engineering can also be used.

-There is a huge variety of types of malware that hackers can install, each with different purposes.
+Hackers can install various types of malware, each with different purposes.
 Hackers use keyloggers for farming passwords or other key data.
-There is spyware in general, which reports data to the hackers automatically.
-One of the most worrying kinds of malware is ransomware, which holds your system hostage until you pay money to release it.
+There is spyware, in general, which reports data to the hackers automatically.
+One of the most worrying kinds of malware is ransomware, which holds your system hostage, until you pay money to release it.

-The only real way to detect malware on your system is through regular security checks.
+Regular security checks are the only real way to detect malware on your system.
 Ensure that you’re running scans of your system at least once a week and that your software is up-to-date.
 If you discover malware on your network, check your system.
 Malware is a clear sign of a breakdown in security, either through software vulnerabilities or human error.

-Data skimming is the act of stealing data directly from a company’s system and is one of the most basic and common types of cyberattacks.
-Hackers will breach a system, either through social engineering or security exploits, and attempt to set up a backdoor.
-Backdoors allow hackers to continue accessing a system without the owner’s knowledge for a long period of time.
+Data skimming is stealing data directly from a company’s system and is one of the most basic and common types of cyberattacks.
+Hackers will breach a system through social engineering or security exploits and attempt to set up a backdoor.
+Backdoors allow hackers to continue accessing a system without the owner’s knowledge.

 Data skimming is a massive problem for a variety of different businesses.
-Exposed data can include banking information, client’s personal data, or other sensitive information.
-Hackers will either use this information to steal money from bank accounts or sell the data on the dark web.
+Exposed data can include banking information, clients’ data, or other sensitive information.
+Hackers will use this information to steal money from bank accounts or sell the data on the dark web.
 For more information on how criminals use the dark web to sell information, see our guide on the subject.

 Detecting data skimming can be difficult, as there is no detectable damage to your system from data being stolen.
-The only real way to discover data skimming is to regularly check access logs and ensure that no unauthorized access occurs.
-If you detect a backdoor or data skimming, close up the security gaps and check your business services and cybersecurity practices for vulnerabilities.
+The only real way to discover data skimming is to check access logs and ensure no unauthorized access occurs regularly.
+If you detect a backdoor or data skimming, close the security gaps and check your business services and cybersecurity practices for vulnerabilities.

 Taking Over Social Media Accounts and Websites

 If you use social media for your business, then this is another way that hackers can harm your business.
-Hackers have the ability to hack into your Facebook, Instagram, or other social media accounts related to your business.
-These hackers will typically either hold these pages/accounts to ransom or sometimes even change their information to something completely different to make money on advertising.
+Hackers can hack into your Facebook, Instagram, or other social media accounts related to your business.
+These hackers will typically hold these pages/accounts to ransom or sometimes even change their information to something completely different to make money on advertising.
 In either case, a compromised social media presence can hurt your brand and make you lose customers.

 Your small business website can also be a target for takeover by hackers.
-By cracking your hosting or content management platform, a hacker can gain complete control over your website.
+A hacker can gain complete control over your website by cracking your hosting or content management platform.
 Not only does this prevent customers from learning about your services, but it can also be detrimental to your brand.
-In the past, hackers have changed banners and frontpage images and text to reflect poorly on the company in question.
-If your domain manager is hacked, the hacker can steal your domain name.
+In the past, hackers have changed banners, front page images, and text to reflect poorly on the company in question.
+And the hacker can steal your domain name if your domain manager is hacked.

 Socially Engineered Money Transfers

-Socially engineered money transfers are a danger to any kind of business, online or offline.
+Socially engineered money transfers are dangerous to any business, online or offline.
 In this type of attack, hackers will usually pose as a bank, financial institution, the CFO of the company, or an online service/store and attempt to trick the victim into transferring money directly to them.

-In some examples, victims have transferred more than $20,000 to the scammers.
-If you’re dealing with business accounts, the potential for harm is even greater.
+In some examples, victims have transferred more than $20,000 to scammers.
+The potential for harm is even greater if you’re dealing with business accounts.